 17.1.
-Human Resources Highly Financial Instruments Giving Access to the Company's Share Capital Granted to the Ten Most Compensated Employees who are not Executive Directors and Options Exercised by These uals 17.3.
-Officer Investments, Warrants, Founders' Warrants, Options and Free Shares Allocated to Corporate s182 17.4.
-Participation of Employees in the Company's Share Capital183 17.5.
-Incentive and profit-sharing agreements
+Human Resources 200 ten m Financial instruments giving access to the Company's share capital granted to ost highly compensated employees who are not Executive Directors and options ised by these individuals Investments, warrants, founders' warrants, options and free shares allocated to rate officers 17.4.
+Participation of employees in the Company's share capital 202 17.5.
+Incentive and profit-sharing agreements 203